 The complex also features a park that offers a triple pool complex, an exercise trail fitness course, nature preserve, ecology exhibits and tours, free compost, greenhouses and a picnic area.

 The Long Island Game Farm wins bragging rights to its status as the largest combined children's zoo and wildlife park on Long Island.
 The venue generally closes for the winter in October and reopens the following spring.

 The whole family will enjoy viewing animals ranging from red kangaroos to kinkajous to cougars, peacocks, a giraffe and the only lemurs in the world born and bred on Long Island.
 In addition, there are camels, parrots, alligators, zebras and many other species of animals that will delight the kids and their adults.

 Nature trails in the Game Farm lead to "Bambiland," "Old MacDonald's Farmyard" and more.
 Kids can pet and feed some of the baby animals that call the place home.
 There are also rides for the kids, including an antique carousel.
 During the off-season, pony rides are available on weekends.
 See their website for current rates.

 04 of 04

 The Suffolk County Farm & Education Center is open seven days a week.

 Kids can view a variety of animals including sheep and goats on this 300-acre, working farm.
-There are also regularly scheduled family programs such as a St. Patrick's Day Scavenger Hunt and Baby Animal Day; a children's garden where kids can learn about making compost and more; a butterfly house where kids and their adults can view the life cycle of native butterflies.
+There are also regularly scheduled family programs such as a St. Patrick's Day Scavenger Hunt and Baby Animal Day, a children's garden where kids can learn about making compost and more, and a butterfly house where kids and their adults can view the life cycle of native butterflies.